luisvid/solidityCRUD-pattern/README.md

 - allows enumeration of keys and iteration over the keys
 - allows verification of keys (exists, or not)
 - allows deletion of a record using its key identifier

+Look in the [CRUD-Library](https://github.com/luisvid/solidityCRUD-pattern/tree/master/CRUD-Library) folder for a solidity Library that implements the Solidity CRUD pattern.